Student Alerts

 Advisement Schedule & Advising Populations

 Please use the comments area to add a more detailed reason for all appointments.
 The comments assist your advisor with preparing for your meeting.
 Advisors are also available to answer your questions via email.
 Use the following link to find your assigned advisor: https://www.cc.gatech.edu/undergraduate-advising-team .
-Accepted BSMS students should continue to email their assigned BSMS advisors for appointments.
+Accepted BSMS students should make appointments with their assigned BSMS advisors.

 Ethics Courses, CS 1100, and Core Requirements